 Visit Monument to the Heroes of the Restoration

-Visit sites relevant to the history of las Hermanas Mirabal and a mountain coffee plantation that was once the personal mansion of Dominican Dictator Trujillo
+Visit sites relevant to the history of Las Hermanas Mirabal

-View a documentary about Dominican Carnaval; discussion afterwards
+View a documentary about Dominican Carnaval; discussion afterward

 The program will also provide two full-day excursions:

-Batey Bayaguana visit and fruit-tree planting project, including guest lecture by Dr. Lesly Manigat, plus eco-adventure at 27 Charcos
+Batey Bayaguana visit and fruit-tree planting project, including a guest lecture by Dr. Lesly Manigat

 Playa Ensenada beach trip and snorkeling option at Cayo Arena on last day in the country

 First To Go